Let me tell you a story that shows what we’re up against.

 Repeated exposure to a food increases the chances of a cat trying it.
 I want you to persist for at least a month, each morning offering a new neck, then throwing it away each afternoon.

-It’s a good idea to reduce your cat’s other foods, and a great time to start meal feeding your cat.
+It’s a good idea to reduce your cat’s other foods, but not starve them either, and a great time to start meal feeding your cat.
 However, please check with your vet that it’s safe to do so.

 I’ve done this with an adult cat I rescued.
 After a week the neck started being moved, then after another week there were nibbles, but it wasn’t until the next week she actually ate any.